joshuawong06/STM32F103-Breakout-Board/README.md

 # STM32F103 Breakout Board

-This is a STM32 based breakout/development board.
-This project allowed me to explore the full workflow of embedded hardware development all the way from schematic capture to PCB layout to bring-up to writing/debugging firmware.
+This project was my first full PCB design and bring-up workflow for an STM32-based breakout/development board.
+It allowed me to explore the full workflow of embedded hardware development all the way from schematic capture to PCB layout to bring-up to writing/debugging firmware.

 ![PCB Layout](Figures/PCB_Layout.png)